Fil/d3-geo-voronoi/README.md

 This module wraps d3 around Loren Petrich's [Spherical Delaunay triangulation library](http://lpetrich.org/Science/GeometryDemo/GeometryDemo_GMap.html), following as closely as possible the API of the [d3-voronoi](https://github.com/d3/d3-voronoi/) module.

-Given a set of points in spherical coordinates `[lon, lat]`, it computes their Delaunay triangulation and its dual, the Voronoi diagram.
+Given a set of objects in spherical coordinates, it computes their Delaunay triangulation and its dual, the Voronoi diagram.

 In addition, it offers convenience methods to extract the convex hull, the Urquhart graph, the circumcenters of the Delaunay triangles, and to find the cell that contains any given point on the sphere.